-The securities do not guarantee the payment of interest or any repayment of the stated principal amount.
-Instead, the securities offer investors an opportunity to earn a contingent quarterly payment at an annual rate of at least 13.85% of the stated principal amount, but only if the closing level of each underlying index on every scheduled trading day during the relevant quarterly observation period is greater than or equal to 75% of its initial index level, which we refer to as the coupon barrier level.
+The securities offer investors an opportunity to earn a contingent quarterly payment at an annual rate of at least 11.00% of the stated principal amount with respect to each determination date on which the determination closing level or the final index level, as applicable, of each underlying index is greater than or equal to its downside threshold level.
 The actual contingent quarterly payment will be determined on the pricing date.
-The securities may be redeemed at our discretion on any early redemption notice date prior to maturity for the stated principal amount per security plus the contingent quarterly payment, if any, with respect to the related quarterly observation period.
-If the securities are not redeemed prior to maturity, the payment at maturity will vary depending on the final index level of the worst performing underlying index, as follows:
+The securities may be redeemed prior to maturity for the stated principal amount per security plus the applicable contingent quarterly payment, and the payment at maturity will vary depending on the final index level of the worst performing underlying index, as follows: